 late August to mid-December

 In Argentina, housing will be prearranged for you in a home in one of Buenos Aires great neighborhoods.
 Hosts are carefully selected by InSitu and UCEAP and most students have enjoyed their homestay families and given them high ratings!
-In Chile, housing is arranged for you in a hostel located near the University.
+In Chile, students have the option of selecting a homestay or a shared room in a hostel.